pingcap/blog/best-practices-for-developing-applications-with-tidb.md

 According to the [ACID](https://en.wikipedia.org/wiki/ACID) (Atomicity, Consistency, Isolation, Durability) theory, concurrent transactions should be isolated from each other to avoid mutual interference.
 This means that transactions cannot be "nested."

 At the read committed (RC) isolation level, if multiple reads exist in the same transaction, the data is read each time the data is committed.
 When multiple transactions execute concurrently, multiple read results in a transaction may be very different.
-These are called "ron-repeatable reads."
+These are called "non-repeatable reads."

 Most RDBMS products use RC as the default isolation level.
 However, sometimes database application developers don't pay attention to the isolation level setting.
 They even treat non-repeatable reads as a feature, and develop applications based on "nested transactions."